AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 ## Make a Platform API Call

-Now let's confirm that we've configured everything correctly by making an API call.
+Now let's make a Platform API call to confirm that we've configured everything correctly.

-Open the other group of Experience Platform [!DNL Postman] collections in GitHub, the [experience-platform-postman-samples](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/experience-platform).
-There are many collections on this page, related to various Platform features.

-We download collections as needed for this tutorial.
-This GitHub repository will be useful to you after this tutorial as you begin to implement Platform for your company, so I strongly recommend you bookmark it.
+Open the [Experience Platform [!DNL Postman] collections in GitHub](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/experience-platform).
+There are many collections on this page, for various Platform APIs, and you will download these collections as needed for the tutorial.
+This GitHub repository will be useful to you after this tutorial, so I strongly recommend bookmarking it.

 Now, let's make our first API call:

 1. Download the [Schema Registry API collection](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/experience-platform/Schema%20Registry%20API.postman_collection.json) to your `Luma Tutorial Assets` folder
 1. Import it into [!DNL Postman]
-1. Open **Schema Registry API > Classes > List all classes in the specified container**
+1. Open **Schema Registry API > Classes > Retrieve a list of classes within the specified container.**
 1. Look at the **Params** and **Headers** tabs and note how they include some of the environment variables we entered earlier.
-1. Select the **Headers > Accept value field** and change it to `application/vnd.adobe.xed-id+json`.
+1. Note that the **Headers > Accept value field** is set to `application/vnd.adobe.xed-id+json`.
 The Schema Registry APIs require one of these [specified Accept header values](https://experienceleague.adobe.com/docs/experience-platform/xdm/api/getting-started.html?lang=en#accept) which provide different formats in the response.
 1. Select **Send** to make your first Platform API call!

 Hopefully you got a successful `200 OK` response containing a list of the available standard XDM classes in your sandbox, as pictured below.